 Transition and transformation are happening at a rapid pace in the IT industry in terms of moving workloads and applications from on-premises to public clouds, in addition to standing up cloud-native solutions.
-The emerging areas of Artificial Intelligence (AI), Machine Learning (ML), Blockchains and Big Data solutions are choosing Hyperscale Cloud as their native choice both due to the capabilities of the cloud to meet their needs, as well as the availability of specialised services and solutions in cloud platforms.
+The emerging areas of Artificial Intelligence (AI), Machine Learning (ML), Blockchains and Big Data solutions are choosing Hyperscale Cloud as their native choice both due to the capabilities of the cloud to meet their needs, as well as the availability of specialized services and solutions in cloud platforms.

 Agnostic solutions become the current need, in that the Cloud Management Platforms (CMP) and Cloud Management Tools (CMT) continue to both enhance and emerge in the market for a variety of reasons, including: